sherinchandy/oci-audit-events-to-adw/README.md

    );
    end;
   /

+4. Make sure the Object S

-3. Create Event rule in Event service to
+4. Create Event rule in Event service to trigger an OCI Function whenever an Audit events log is exported/uploaded to corresponding